industryMar 17, 2026·7 min read

 n8n has moved from "Zapier alternative for developers" to "the workflow automation platform for teams that need control."
 The trajectory over the past 18 months reflects a broader shift in how B2B operations teams think about automation.

 Several factors drove this growth.
-The open-source community expanded steadily, with more contributors, more community nodes, and a richer library of integrations. n8n Cloud matured into a production-grade hosted offering, removing the self-hosting barrier for teams that wanted n8n capabilities without managing infrastructure.
-And the enterprise tier — with SSO, role-based access, and audit logging — made n8n viable for larger organizations with compliance requirements.
+The open-source community grew past 400 official integrations — the GitHub repository surpassed 100,000 stars in 2025 — with community contributors adding thousands more.
+The community node directory indexed over 5,000 nodes by early 2026, averaging roughly 13 new contributions per day. n8n Cloud shipped uptime SLAs, queue-mode execution, and enterprise SSO, removing the self-hosting barrier for teams that wanted n8n capabilities without managing infrastructure.
+And the enterprise tier — with role-based access and audit logging — made n8n viable for larger organizations with compliance requirements.

 But the most significant driver was not a feature release.
 It was a market shift: the rise of workflows that include reasoning-grade LLM calls as first-class nodes. n8n was positioned to absorb this shift because its architecture — a canvas of connected nodes where each node can be anything, including an API call to a language model — maps naturally to the agent workflow pattern.
 Platforms built around simple trigger-action pairs had to retrofit agent support. n8n already had it.

-The result: n8n became the default platform for teams building workflows that combine data integration with reasoning.
-This is the context in which ForgeWorkflows Blueprints operate — every Blueprint is an n8n workflow JSON because n8n is where these workflows run best.
+n8n became the default platform for teams building workflows that combine data integration with reasoning.
+Every ForgeWorkflows Blueprint is an n8n workflow JSON because n8n is where these workflows run best.

 Every ForgeWorkflows Blueprint is an n8n workflow JSON.
 You own the file, self-host it on your infrastructure, and keep full control over execution and data flow.